BATTLE CREEK, Mich. (WOOD) — A longtime Christian radio host has allegedly admitted to sexual assaulting at least one 11-year-old boy.

 Balyo shook his head as the charge against him was read.

 He was arrested as the result of a federal investigation into Ronald Moser of Battle Creek.
-Police say Balyo paid Moser to arrange sexual liaisons with young boys for sex and that one of the encounters — involving a 11-year-old — happened in Battle Creek in May.
+Police say Balyo paid Moser to arrange sexual liaisons with young boys for sex and that one of the encounters, which involved an 11-year-old, happened in Battle Creek in May.

 Calhoun County Prosecutor David Gilbert told Magistrate David Heiss Monday that Balyo confessed to police.

 “It is my understanding based on the police report that the defendant did make admissions to count one,” Gilbert said.

 Balyo, 35, had been held on $500,000 bond.
 That was revoked Monday.